A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball

 That fauxrizons in a quantum gravity description of an astrophysical black hole as a fuzzball may intertheoretically constrain our semiclassically modeling them is an interesting proposal, for at least two reasons.
-First, it sharpens our attention in quantum gravity research toward the ongoing status of naked singularities in the classical theory, now construed as a subject to be understood in terms of a semiclassical limit.
-As elaborated by \citet{manchak2018information}, building on themes familiar from \citet{earman1995bangs}, it is a mistake to think of the naked singularity as merely some `missing point', at which the metric cannot be smoothly, locally extended.
+First, it sharpens our attention in quantum gravity research toward the ongoing status of global spacetime structure in GR, now construed as a subject to be understood in terms of a semiclassical limit.
+As elaborated by \citet{manchak2018information}, building on themes familiar from \citet{earman1995bangs}, it is a mistake to think of the causal pathology involved with full evaporation as merely amounting to there being some `missing point', at which the metric cannot be smoothly, locally extended --- i.e. a `naked singularity' (see footnote \ref{fnNaked}).
 Indeed, the present discussion might suggest that we are learning about that naked singularity's ultimately stringy structure, so that what we ordinarily have cause to think of as a formal, quasi-local breakdown of the theory in the semiclassical limit is, in fact, a kind of fundamental physical --- namely, stringy --- system in itself.
 One might even wonder, along these lines, whether the global spacetime description featuring a naked singularity \emph{just is} a mistaken semiclassical treatment of what is, ultimately, the dynamical production of a stringy black hole remnant, relative to a choice of exterior weak-field observer.
 This is reminiscent of `Attitude 2a' in the recent taxonomy provided by \citet{crowther2021four}, where singularities in GR are regarded as physically significant, in the sense of being informative of \emph{new} physics.